mhetacc/DataMiningChallenges/RiceChallenge/Rice_report.md

 - $MSE = 0.07348723$
 - $RMSE = 0.2786708$

-We can see a slight improvement over ridge regression.
+We can see a slight improvement over ridge and linear regression.

 #### Lasso Plot